Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 The Storm card.
 [Image Credit: eXputer]

 Now, the use case of Storm is to use her when you’re assured that you’ll win the location on the next turn.
 Or that you want to limit the options for the opponent.
-For the first example, it would be when you have a powerful Multiple Man and you use Doctor Strange to bring it to the place of Storm.
+For the first example, it would be when you have a powerful Multiple Man, and you use Doctor Strange to bring it to the place of Storm.
 Another would be the Human Torch.
-On move, its power would double where Storm is using her ability, hence a powerful combo.
+On the move, its power would double where Storm is using her ability, hence a powerful combo.

 Vulture